 CCC exports one hundred percent (100%) of its copper production.
-In 2020, CCC shipped its copper concentrate output to smelters in China and Japan pursuant to offtake agreements.
-All of CCC's copper production in 2020 were covered by offtake contracts entered into with Transamine Trading SA, Mitsui & Co.
-Ltd., IXM SA, Transfigura and MRI Trading AG on account of their ability to provide the most favorable terms and facilities.
-This shows that CCC is not dependent upon a single counterparty.
+In 2023, CCC shipped its copper concentrate output to smelters in China pursuant to offtake agreements.
+All of CCC's copper production in 2023 were covered by offtake contracts entered into with WERCO Trade AG on account of its ability to provide the most favorable terms and facilities.